jupyterhub/jupyterhub/docs/source/explanation/singleuser.md

 But technically, all JupyterHub cares about is that it is:

 1. an http server at the prescribed URL, accessible from the Hub and proxy, and
-2. authenticated via [oauth][] with the Hub (it doesn't even have to do this, if you want to do your own authentication, as is done in BinderHub)
+2. authenticated via [OAuth](oauth) with the Hub (it doesn't even have to do this, if you want to do your own authentication, as is done in BinderHub)

-which means that you can customize JupyterHub to launch _any_ web application that meets these criteria, by following the specifications in [](services).
+which means that you can customize JupyterHub to launch _any_ web application that meets these criteria, by following the specifications in {ref}`services`.

 Most of the time, though, it's easier to use [jupyter-server-proxy](https://jupyter-server-proxy.readthedocs.io) if you want to launch additional web applications in JupyterHub.